 1.3 How are survival rates monitored?

 Until 2013, the national audit body NICOR only published survival rates for certain types of procedure because there was no clear way to put overall survival rates for each hospital into context (see “What, Why and How?”).
 But researchers have now made this possible by creating a statistical formula.
-Using this, NICOR has published overall survival rates along with the predicted range (dark blue bar) for survival for each hospital since 2013 (see “What, Why and How?”).
-The predicted range is the range in which we expect to see each hospital’s observed data.
-We expect it will be in this range the vast majority of the time (eg 19 times out of 20).
+Using this, NICOR has published overall survival rates along with the predicted range (dark blue bar) and extended predicted range (light blue bar) for survival for each hospital since 2013 (see “What, Why and How?”).
+The predicted range is the range in which we expect to see each hospital’s observed survival ratethe majority of the time (19 times out of 20 for the dark blue bar, 998 times out of 1000 for the light blue bar).

 The predicted range is calculated using the same statistical formula for all hospitals and this prediction is not influenced by what the survival rate at a hospital actually was.

 Each year, NICOR publishes a report of survival over the previous 3 years for each hospital in the UK and Ireland.
-It reports the percentage of children surviving for about 40 common surgical procedures and, since 2013, has been able to also include overall survival for each hospital along with that hospital’s predicted range for survival.
+It reports the percentage of children surviving for about 40 common surgical procedures and, since 2013, has been able to also include overall survival rate for each hospital along with that hospital’s predicted range for survival.

 *** possible image ***